CJKinni/powertools/README.md

 - `require 'powertool/maybe_chain'`
 - `require 'powertool/range'`

-# Warning When Using All Features
+# Warning about Breaking Changes

-Some features may introduce breaking changes.
-I've tried to do this only where I have never personally seen a usecase where I've relied on a particular feature.
+Some features may introduce breaking changes to the Ruby standard library.
+These 'breaking changes' are generally minor changes which in my opinion conform to my expectations about how the language should work.

 Still, I'll make an effor to list any changes that break a potential assumption about the Ruby standard library here.